Warm Home Discount Scheme 2018/2019

 In addition to those customers referred to above, some energy suppliers also offer the discount to other groups of vulnerable customers.
 For example, those on low incomes and / or those receiving certain means tested benefits.
 This group of customers is referred to as the "broader group".
 Each supplier has their own rules about who else can get this help.

 You can also qualify for the discount if you use a prepayment or pay-as-you-go electricity meter.
-How you get the discount will depend upon your energy supplier and could, for example, be a voucher which you can use to top up your meter.
+If you have a prepayment meter how you get the discount will depend upon your energy supplier and could, for example, be a voucher which you can use to top up your meter.
 You will need to check with your energy supplier to see how they make the payment.

 How to claim your Warm Home Discount?

-If you qualify for the Warm Home Discount, you should have received a letter by 30 November 2017 telling you how to get the discount.
+If you qualify for the Warm Home Discount, you will receive a letter by 7 December 2018 telling you how to get the discount if you qualify.

 Warm Home Discount Team